Accessible Services

 ADA accessible ticket booths are available at both the North and South gates.

-Wheelchair accessible stalls, built to accommodate mobility aids, are located throughout the facility.
+Wheelchair accessible stalls, built to accommodate mobility aids, are located throughout the fairgrounds.
 In addition, the Goodman building has a family restroom large enough to accommodate a guest in a wheelchair accompanied by an attendant.

-A first aid facility is located in the Heath Building near the rocket.
+A first aid facility is located in the Heath Building near the rocket

 Dedicated areas for guests with disabilities are set up for events at the Pepsi Place Stage.
 The space is available on a first-come, first-seated basis.